-Greg Abbott Offered His Condolences To Jimmy Carter's Wife After His Passing.
+Greg Abbott Offered His Condolences to Jimmy Carter's Wife After His Passing.
 She Died Last Year

 On Sunday, former President Jimmy Carter passed away at the age of 100.
 He is survived by his four children.

-Abbott released a statement acknowledging Carter's death, recognizing the 39th president's accomplishments over the course of his life.
+Abbott released a statement acknowledging Carter's death, recognizing the 39th president's accomplishments from over the course of his life, reported WFAA.

 "Cecilia and I mourn the loss of former President Jimmy Carter alongside millions of Americans across the country," Abbott wrote in the statement.
 "Our nation remains the greatest beacon of freedom and opportunity in the world because of our fearless chief executives who are our guiding force through the best and worst of times.
 For that, we owe President Carter our enduring gratitude for his service as the 39th President of the United States."

-He then continues to acknowledge Carter's family, specifically Carter's wife, former First Lady Rosalynn Carter, sending her condolences for her loss, reported WFAA.
+He then continues to acknowledge Carter's family, specifically Carter's wife, former First Lady Rosalynn Carter, sending her condolences for her loss.

 "Having led a life marked by selfless service to the American people, President Carter leaves behind a great legacy as a husband, father, naval officer, governor, and Nobel prize winner, and he will be greatly missed by many," Abbott continued.
 "Cecilia and I send our prayers and deepest condolences to First Lady Rosalynn Carter and the entire Carter family."